freenet/freenet-core/docs/src/components/delegates.md

 # Delegates

-Freenet's Delegates are advanced, self-contained software modules, which act as user agents within the Freenet ecosystem.
-They can perform complex tasks under a strict security model, managing private data and interacting with other Freenet [components](overview.md) like contracts, user interfaces, and other delegates.
+Just as human delegates are representatives who make decisions or take action on behalf of others, in Freenet, Delegates serve a similar role.
+They function like an advanced version of a web browser's local storage and share similarities with Unix "Daemons".
+They run in the background on your device within the Freenet kernel, providing a secure environment for managing private data and performing complex tasks.

-Implemented in WebAssembly, they adhere to the [DelegateInterface](https://github.com/freenet/locutus/blob/b1e59528eaeba31c7f09881594d19347de60e8cd/crates/locutus-stdlib/src/delegate_interface.rs#L121) and run directly within the Freenet kernel on the user's device, trusted to carry out their tasks without external verification.
+Delegates interact with various Freenet components, including contracts, user interfaces, and other Delegates.
+They securely store your private data, including cryptographic keys, tokens, and passwords.
+Acting on your behalf within the Freenet network, they execute tasks such as modifying contracts on the user's behalf.

-Delegates can control and store private data, such as cryptographic keys, tokens, and passwords.
-They can also be created by UI components or other delegates.
-They perform actions on the user's behalf on Freenet, like consuming received messages in an inbox, or storing user data like contacts and messages.
+Delegates are implemented in WebAssembly and comply with the [DelegateInterface](https://github.com/freenet/locutus/blob/b1e59528eaeba31c7f09881594d19347de60e8cd/crates/locutus-stdlib/src/delegate_interface.rs#L121) trait.
+They operate directly within the Freenet kernel on your devices, with trust to carry out their duties without the need for external verification.

-Delegates protect or "encapsulate" their stored private data.
-For instance, a delegate responsible for a private key would be asked to sign a document by another component, instead of having to reveal the key itself.
-This encapsulation ensures that the private key is never exposed to other components.
+Essentially, Delegates offer a more secure and powerful version of local storage, safeguarding and managing private data while conducting background tasks.

 ## Actor Model and Message Passing